rescipy-project/spym/docs/usage.rst

     import spym

-Now the ``spym`` accessor will be available to xarray objects, e.g.:
+Now the ``spym`` accessor will be available to xarray objects.
+For example to apply the plane() function to a DataArray:

 .. code-block:: python